 In 2004, New Hampshire was one of the first states to include probabilistic assessments in its report to help satisfy the Section 305(b) goal for States to assess all surface waters (NHDES, 2004) (NHDES, 2004).
 For 2012, a probabilistic assessment of estuaries in New Hampshire was conducted from the National Coastal Assessment (2002 to 2005) and the New Hampshire Estuaries Probability Based Monitoring Program (2006-2007) datasets.
-The 2006, 2008, and 2010 assessments also included probabilistic assessments for wadeable rivers for 2002/2003 aquatic life use data and 2005 bacteria data for primary contact.
-For 2012, a probabilistic assessment was also being provided for lakes from the 2008/2009 dataset.
+The 2006, 2008, and 2010 assessments also included probabilistic assessments for wadeable rivers for 2002/2003 aquatic life use data and 2005 bacteria data for primary contact which has been updated for the 2018 assessment cycle based on probabilistic river sampling conducted from 2013-2016.
+A probabilistic assessment of lakes was last updated for the 2012 cycle based on a 2008/2009 survey.
 For more information about probabilistic assessments, see Section 3.1.27.